IndigoUnited/spoonjs-www/doc/Guide/sample_application.md

 In the `inner` state, the user has the ability to browse the repository, checking out the code, issues, tags, etc.

 Since this part of the application is somewhat complex, lets do it in a separate module named `Content`.
-To create a module, you can also use the `CLI` with `spoon module create <name>`.
+To create a module, you can also use the `CLI` by executing `spoon module create <name>`.
 For the name field, type in `content`.
 The generated module comes with a controller, a view and a few assets.

 If you analyse the second mockup carefully, you can identify two separate areas: the menu on the left and the current menu item being shown on the right.
 We can easily structure our app thanks to the hierarchical states.
 In this case, our generated `ContentController` will have a state for each menu on the left.
-In each state, we will ensure that the selected menu is the correct use a view or another module to setup the selected content on the right side.
+In each state, we must ensure that:

+- The current selected menu on the left is the correct one
+- Destroy and create the interface to be shown on the right

-In this case, we will create a module for each menu item:
+The content shown on the right can also be somewhat complex, therefore we will generate a separate module for each one:

 - `spoon module create Content/Code`
 - `spoon module create Content/Issues`
 - `spoon module create Content/Tags`
 - `spoon module create Content/History`

 Now lets setup the `ContentController` to do what as been described above: